zendframework/zend-expressive/doc/book/cookbook/setting-locale-depending-routing-parameter.md

 ];
 ```

-## Create a route result observer class for localization ##
+## Create a route result observer class for localization

-To make sure that you can setup the locale after the routing has been processed
+To make sure that you can setup the locale after the routing has been processed,
-you need to implement a localization observer based which implements the
+you need to implement a localization observer which implements the
 `RouteResultObserverInterface`.
 All classes that implement this interface and
-that are attached to the `Zend\Expressive` application instance get called
+that are attached to the `Zend\Expressive\Application` instance get called
 whenever the `RouteResult` has changed.

-Such a `LocalizationObserver` class could look similar to this.
+Such a `LocalizationObserver` class could look similar to this:

 ```php
 namespace Application\I18n;